-Program Description: This program contains courses which provide an emphasis on designing, creating and maintaining local area networks.
-Courses providing instruction in microcomputer hardware, microcomputer software, and basic electronics concepts are an integral part of the curriculum.
+Program Description: This program contains courses which provide an emphasis on designing, creating and maintaining local area networks and wide area networks.
+Courses providing instruction in Microcomputer Software Management, Voice Telephony Services, Switches, Firewalls, Routers, Servers, Workstations, and basic Electronics concepts are an integral part of the curriculum.
+Students will learn how to operate the newest networking equipment and software available today that will prepare them for numerous employment opportunities.
 General education and business-related courses provide the student with a perspective on the role of technology in today's society.
-Upon satisfactory completion of the four semester program, the Associate of Applied Science in Information Systems Technology Track III -Network Specialist will be awarded.
+Upon satisfactory completion of the four semester program, the Associate of Applied Science Degree in Information Systems Technology Track III - Network Specialist will be awarded.